Operation Charnwood: Air attack, 7 July

 On the night of 7 July 467 Lancaster and Halifax aircraft of RAF Bomber Command attacked Caen, dropping over 2000 LT of bombs on the city.
 Although intended mainly to facilitate the Anglo-Canadian advance and to prevent German reinforcements from reaching the battle or retreating through Caen, a secondary consideration was the suppression of the German defences.
 In this the bombing largely failed, the main German armour and infantry positions to the north of Caen remained intact.
 Several tanks were hit and temporarily disabled but only two Panzer IV of the 12th SS Panzer Division were destroyed.
 General Miles Dempsey, in command of the British Second Army, was more concerned with the morale-boosting effect of the bombing on his troops, than any material losses it might inflict on the Germans.

 The pathfinders of 625 Squadron, dropping the target markers for the bombers, were instructed not to allow the target zone to "drift back" towards the Allied lines as had been the tendency in earlier operations.
 Together with the cautious shifting of the target zone during the planning stage, many of the markers were dropped too far forward, pushing the bombed zone well into Caen, further away from the German defences.
-By 22:00 on 7 July, the bombers had departed, leaving 80 percent of the north of Caen destroyed.
+By 22:00 on 7 July, the bombers had departed, leaving 80 per cent of the north of Caen destroyed.
 Caen University was particularly hard hit, starting chemical fires that soon spread.
 At 22:50, six squadrons of de Havilland Mosquito bombers attacked individual targets and ten minutes later the 636 guns of the assaulting divisions opened fire, with the battleship and other ships adding their support.
 The bombardment was intensified by the artillery of VIII Corps against the villages north of Caen, to eliminate German strong points before the infantry assault began.